iambumblehead/fnguardrm/README.md

 $ node path/to/fnguard.js -i path/to/myfile.js -o path/to/writemyfile.js -t astremove
 ```

 It is also usable from another script.
 See unit tests for more examples.
-For your script are provide `comment`, `uncomment` and `astremove` methods.

 ```javascript
 console.log(require('fnguardrm').uncomment('' +
   'function f (sess, cfg, tplstr, data, elem, fn) {\n' +